z505/powtils/dev/examples/build-readme.txt

-Build.exe or build.elf etc. is a system built by Lars (L505) that builds the powtils examples.
+Build.exe or build.linux etc. is a system built by Lars (L505) that builds the powtils examples.

-This is a command line or console program, but in the future a GUI wrapper could of course be made.
+This is a command line program, but in the future a GUI wrapper can be made!

 It is powered by the pwbuildutil.pas unit.